 - Categorization (product categorization)

-The Foundation contains the following objects, which are needed to support the BMC Remedy ITSM applications:
+The Foundation objects are needed to support the BMC Remedy ITSM applications.

 Company is a primary data structure in the foundation.
 This structure has two main purposes: tenancy definition and external company definition.